Types of coloured contact lenses

 As fun as it may sound, never swap colours with your friends.
 Contact lenses are medical devices and are fitted to the specifications of each wearer’s eyes.
 Exchanging lenses can also transmit harmful bacteria, which can lead to a serious, vision-threatening eye infection.

 DO care for your contact lenses properly

-Colour contacts, like clear contact lenses, must be properly cleaned, disinfected and stored with appropriate lens care products to avoid contamination.
-And don't forget to replace your lenses according to your optometrist's instructions.
+Coloured contacts, like clear contact lenses, must be properly cleaned, disinfected and stored with appropriate lens care products to avoid contamination.
+Don't forget to replace your lenses according to your optometrist's instructions.